How Often Does Google Earth and Google Maps Update Satellite Images?

 Using the Google Maps Toolkit, you can view and customize maps by adjusting their details.
 The service also allows you to switch between the Satellite and "Map" modes which makes it easier to focus on objects.

 In this article, we'll explain how often Google Earth updates, how frequently Google Maps satellite images are refreshed, and how to check whether the data is current.
-This can be quickly done via the Google Earth service that many users have forgotten about.
+The short version: map labels and traffic data change often, but satellite imagery usually does not.

 How Often Does Google Maps Update?